joostkremers/criticmarkup-emacs/README.md

 ## Accepting or rejecting changes ##

 You can interactively accept or reject a change by putting the cursor inside it and hitting `C-c * i`.
-For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
-There are two other choices, `s` to skip this change or `q` to quit, which both leave the change untouched.
-If you're just dealing with the change at point, they are essentially identical, but they have different functions when accepting or rejecting all changes interactively.
+For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it, or `s` to skip this change, which leaves the change untouched.

-For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `s` to skip the comment or highlight.
-Again `q` quits and is essentially identical to `s`.
+For comments and highlights, the choices are different: `d` to delete the comment or highlight (the text of the highlight is retained, of course), or `s` to skip the comment or highlight.

 You can interactively accept or reject all changes with `C-c * I` (that is a capital `i`).
 This will go through each change asking you what you want to do with it.
-Here, `s` skips the current change and moves on to the next one, while typing `q` leaves the current change alone and quits the accept/reject session.
+Here, `s` skips the current change and moves on to the next one.
+In addition, you can type `q`, leaves the current change alone and quits the accept/reject session.

 ## Key bindings ##